XclaimInc/analytics_challenge/README.md

 - Warning: this data represents real world data and may have some inconsistencies.

 ## Your Task
 Please dedicate no more than four hours to this challenge.
-Clone this repository and send Stuart, stuart@x-claim.com, a link to your repository when you are done. be sure include screenshots of the visualizations in your submission.
+Clone this repository, commit your code to your clone, and send a link Stuart, stuart@x-claim.com, a link to your repository when you are done. be sure include screenshots of the visualizations in your submission.

 ### Create Visualizations
 1. Number of buyers (y) with an offer per month (x).